status-im/specs/docs/stable/10-waku-mailserver.md

 ### Confidentiality

-All Whisper envelopes are encrypted.
-Mailserver node can not inspect their contents.
+All Waku envelopes are encrypted.
+A Mailserver node can not inspect their contents.

 ### Altruistic and centralized operator risk